anodynos/upath/readme.md

 ## Why ?

 Normal `path` doesn't convert paths to a unified format (ie `/`) before calculating paths (`normalize`, `join`), which can lead to numerous problems.
-Also path joining, normalization etc on the two formats is not consistent, depending on where it runs - last checked with nodejs 0.10.32 running on Linux & Windows x64.
+Also path joining, normalization etc on the two formats is not consistent, depending on where it runs.
+Running `path` on Windows yields different results than when it runs on Linux / Mac.
-Running on Windows `path` yields different results.

 In general, if you code your paths logic while developing on Unix/Mac and it runs on Windows, you may run into problems when using `path`.

-Note that using **Unix `/` on Windows** works perfectly inside nodejs (and other languages), so there's no reason to stick to the legacy.
+Note that using **Unix `/` on Windows** works perfectly inside nodejs (and other languages), so there's no reason to stick to the Windows legacy at all.

 ##### Examples / specs